multiplex-bio/Protocols/README.md

 Details:
 --

-qPCR: Protocols to prepare the qPCR reactions (no the qPCR itself) in Opentrons
+qPCR: Protocols to prepare the qPCR reactions in Opentrons (it is not the qPCR itself)

 TNA: Protocols for Total Nucleic Acid extraction in Opentrons.